BlasBenito/collinear/README.md

 The packages required for this tutorial are:

-## Parallelization Setup
+## Parallelization Setup and Progress Bars

-Most functions in the package now accept a parallelization setup and progress bars:
+Most functions in the package now accept a parallelization setup via `future::plan()` and progress bars via `progressr::handlers()`.
+However, progress bars are ignored in this tutorial because they don’t work in Rmarkdown.

 ``` r
 future::plan(